top of page

 Case 1: Sarah’s Battle with Depression

-Sarah struggled for years with depression and anxiety, trying multiple antidepressants with little success.
-After a pharmacogenomic test, her doctor discovered that her body metabolized certain antidepressants too quickly, making them ineffective.
+Sarah struggled for years with depression and anxiety.
+She tried multiple antidepressants but found little success.
+After a pharmacogenomic test, her doctor discovered that her body metabolized certain antidepressants too quickly.
+This made them ineffective for her.
 A switch to a genetically compatible medication made a dramatic improvement in her symptoms within weeks.

 Case 2: James and Pain Management